 The purpose of the programme is to build the knowledge and skills of the participants so they can help build the capacity of their organisations and work more effectively in their communities in Myanmar.
 The MYLP is a full time intensive programme and participants are required to work hard.
 The aim is to have a gender balance and a mix of students to promote understanding and tolerance between the different ethnic and religious groups.
 On their return home alumni are expected to work cooperatively to contribute to the building of democracy in Myanmar.

-- Applications for the 2019 Programme have closed – we will be running the programme again in 2020 and applications will be open in mid 2019
+- Applications for the 2020 Myanmar Young Leaders Programme are now closed.
+We will be running the Myanmar Young Leaders Programme again in 2021 and applications for that programme will open mid-2020.

 Latest News about Myanmar young leaders

 December marks the end of the 2019 Indonesia and Mindanao Young Leader programmes and the 18 young leaders preparing to return to their communities.
 Over a busy 4-6 months ...Read more

 High profile speakers on geopolitics, including our Ambassador Steve Marshall, had alumni enthralled at the alumni conference in Bagan recently.
 Myanmar is rich in resources and with a number of ...Read more

 Our two groups of dynamic young leaders met up for the first time when the ten newly arrived Indonesian young leaders came down from Auckland recently.
 The occasion was the ...Read more